COSC3020/tsp-held-karp-rzafft1/README.md

 - Worst Case Memory Complexity : $O(n * 2^n)$
 * the cache stores $2^n$ keys every call, therefore the cache will store $n * 2^n$ elements when the algorithm is done running since we may have multiple of the same permutations that are unique because they will have different start values.
 - Worst Case Time Complexity : $O(n^2 * 2^n)$
-* For cache each entry we have a constant amount of work where we run a 'for' loop 'n-1' times (until the array is of size 1) to find the next starting point, and the new 'newcities' array (which takes a time complexity of $O(n)$).
-Since we reduce the number of subproblems stored in the cache by using memoization, the number of calls here would not be n! but instead would be 2^n.
-And since we need to check all start options, in the worst case, our time complexity will end up being $O((n * n) * 2^n))$ which can be simplified to $O(n^2 * 2^n)$.
+* since we reduce the number of subproblems stored in the cache by using memoization, the number of calls here would not be n! but instead would be $2^n$.
+And since we need to check all start options, in the worst case, our time complexity would end up being $O(2^n).
+However, we also must take into that for each subproblem we do $O(n)$ work by creating a newcities array, therefore the total time complexity will be $O(n * 2^n)$